Cross-Cancer Knowledge Transfer in WSI-based Prognosis Prediction: Preliminaries

 \section{Preliminaries}

-This section introduces the preliminaries of the whole study, which contain dataset curation and essential settings (illustrated in Figure \ref{fig:dataset-stats}).
-We show the details below.
+This section introduces the preliminaries of the whole study, including dataset curation and essential settings (illustrated in Figure \ref{fig:dataset-stats}).
+We show their details below.

 \textbf{Dataset Curation}~ To study cross-cancer knowledge transfer in WSI-based prognosis, we derive a large WSI dataset with 26 cancer types, named \dataset.
-As shown in Figure \ref{fig:dataset-stats}(a), its curation comprises the following steps. \textbf{(1)} We first locate 9,547 patients with 11,646 diagnostic WSIs from 32 TCGA projects, following the setting of UNI~\citep{chen2024towards}.
+As shown in Figure \ref{fig:dataset-stats}(a), its curation consists of the following steps. \textbf{(1)} We first locate 9,547 patients with 11,646 diagnostic WSIs from 32 TCGA projects, following the setting of UNI~\citep{chen2024towards}.
 As some projects point to the same organ, we merge them into a larger one according to conventions.
-This leads to 26 cancer types. \textbf{(2)} Then, we derive DSS (disease-specific survival) labels from \citet{liu2018integrated} for all patients at hand; DSS is chosen as the event of interest because its follow-up labels are of higher quality and it is more related to cancer-caused death~\citep{liu2018integrated}.
-After filtering the patients with unknown DSS, we finally retain 9,190 patients with 11,188 WSIs and 26 cancer types for this study.
+This leads to 26 cancer types. \textbf{(2)} Then, we derive DSS (disease-specific survival) labels from \citet{liu2018integrated} for all patients; DSS is chosen as the event of interest because its follow-up labels are of higher quality and it is more related to cancer-caused death~\citep{liu2018integrated}.
+After filtering the patients with unknown DSS, there are 9,190 patients with 11,188 WSIs and 26 cancer types retained for this study.
 All WSIs are processed into patch features by UNI2-h~\citep{chen2024towards}, a state-of-the-art and widely-used foundation model in this field.
 More dataset details are provided in Appendix \ref{sec:apx_a}.